-Except for courses specifically described, "may be repeated for credit", only the most recent grade received for a repeated course is calculated in the GPA.
-The original grade will remain on the record but will be excluded from the GPA calculations.
+Except for courses specifically described, "may be repeated for credit", only the highest grade received for a repeated course is calculated in the GPA.
+If the grade is the same when repeated, the most recent grade is calculated.
+The excluded grades will remain on the record but will be excluded from the GPA calculations.
 Courses repeated at a transfer institution will be treated in the same manner.